It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 not even one.”

-Only works done by a person relying on the grace of Christ are “good” in God’s eyes.
+Think about it this way… only works done when relying upon the grace of Christ are “good” in God’s eyes.

 For the believer who now has the Spirit of Christ within him, his possibilities are totally different!